fgheysels/iotedge-opcua-publisher/readme.md

 ## Setup a Mock which simulates an OPC UA server that exposes telemetry via OPC UA

 There exists a GitHub repository which contains a OPC UA Server simulator.
 It can be found [here](https://github.com/Azure-Samples/iot-edge-opc-plc).
 Deploying it is just a matter of clicking the 'Deploy to Azure' button.
+By doing this, an Azure Container Instance will be created which runs the OPC UA Server Simulator.

 ## Connect the OPC UA Publisher module to the OPC UA Server Simulator